Kelsi-Wolter/reveal.js/alex.md

 CREATE INDEX packages__tracking_number
 ON packages(tracking_number)
 ```
+* issues with this approach:
   * table is read only for a long time
   * server is very busy, slower responses

 ---